Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 What Will the Price Tag Look Like?

 You can’t put a price on your health and happiness, but you can at least try to budget for it.
-A lot of people have a majority of their funds for something like long-term care in a retirement plan like an IRA or 401(k), and they are both good options for where to pull from.
+A lot of people have most of their funds for something like long-term care in a retirement plan like an IRA or 401(k), and they are both good options for where to pull from.
 If you choose to pay out of pocket, though there are other options, you should keep in mind that you will also have to pay taxes on whatever you withdraw.
-In this case you are looking at a median annual cost of $51,600 for an assisted living facility, and $105,850 for a private room in a nursing home.
+In this case, you are looking at a median annual cost of $51,600 for an assisted living facility and $105,850 for a private room in a nursing home.
+(2)

 Looking For More Financial Insights?